An operational characterization of the notion of probability by algorithmic randomness and its applications: Conditional probability and the independence between two events

-As an application of Theorem~\ref{conditional_probability}, we consider the Von Neumann extractor as follows.
+As an application of Theorem~\ref{conditional_probability}, we consider the Von Neumann extractor~\cite{vN51} as follows.

-\begin{example}[Von Neumann extractor] \emph{In the terminology of the conventional probability theory}, consider a Bernoulli sequence.
+\begin{example}[Von Neumann extractor, von Neumann~\cite{vN51}] According to \cite{W14}, \emph{in the terminology of the conventional probability theory}, consider a Bernoulli sequence.
 The \emph{Von Neumann extractor} takes successive pairs of consecutive bits from the Bernoulli sequence.
 If the two bits matches, no output is generated.
 If the bits differ, the value of the first bit is output.
 The Von Neumann extractor can be shown to produce a uniform binary output.
-For the detail, see e.g., \cite{W14}.
+This description of the Von Neumann extractor is intuitive.
+But it is vague and incomplete from the measure-theoretic point of view on which the conventional probability theory relies.